swietlik23/LibraryWebService/README.md

 * JPA

+* Spring Security

-* H2 Database
+* PostgreSQL

 * Swagger

 ### Data source
 ---
 The project is based on a collection of books from the Kaggle website.
-Data contains more than 11,000 items.
+Data contains more than 9,000 items.
 (https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks).

 ### Presentation